bediger4000/lru-cache/README.md

 3. Add `CacheItem` container to hashtable
 4. Add `CacheItem` container to head (most recently used) end of doubly-linked list.

+It should be possible to instantiate only n `CacheItem` containers.
+If the cache is full, remove the least-recently-used item from the doubly-linked list, and delete it from the hash table.
+Reset key and hash value and data, put on the head of the doubly-linked list, and re-insert into the hashtable under the new key.
+I did not do this optimization.

 #### get(key)

 1. Get hash from `key.Hash()`